cantone/signal-to-action/commands/run-recipe.md

 /SLASH-COMMAND: /run-recipe

 DESCRIPTION:
 Execute the Solutions Recipe system.
-Transform unstructured input (meeting transcripts, design artifacts, brainstorming notes, specs, scenarios) into structured, evidence-backed artifacts.
+Transform unstructured input (meeting transcripts, design artifacts, brainstorming notes, specs, scenarios, JIRA stories via MCP) into structured, evidence-backed artifacts.

-This recipe system is built to handle and transform a wide range of input types—such as meeting transcripts, design artifacts, brainstorming notes, and specialized domain materials—into structured, actionable outcomes and creative deliverables.
-For best results, always clarify what the input is, what format it’s in, and what the user’s end goal or problem is.
+This recipe system is built to handle and transform a wide range of input types—including direct JIRA story fetching via MCP integration.
+For JIRA stories, simply provide the URL (e.g., https://cisco-sbg.atlassian.net/browse/XDR-XXXXX) and the system will automatically fetch and process with UX-centric filtering.
+For best results, always clarify what the input is, what format it's in, and what the user's end goal or problem is.
 Leverage the knowledge file list (domain briefs, personas, UX guides, etc.) as reference points for context and rigor when analyzing material or drafting outputs.
 Use this system as both a flexible creative tool for design thinking and a framework for tactical decision-making; asking clarifying questions up front leads to quality results.

 AVAILABLE ARTIFACTS:
 - Executive Summary (10-15 takeaways with evidence citations)